HadrienG/tutorials/docs/nanopore.md

 ### compare metrics

 !!! note
-First you need to assembly the illumina data
+First you need to assemble the illumina data

 Then run busco and quast on the 3 assemblies